BC Rail: Lease to CN

 On May 13, 2003, BC Premier Gordon Campbell announced that the government would sell the operations of the railway (including all assets other than the rail right-of-way).
 During the previous election, he had promised not to sell the railway, and said that he was keeping this promise by retaining ownership of the right-of-way and only leasing the land to the operator.
 On November 25, Canadian National's (CN) bid of $1 billion was accepted over those of several other companies, including the Canadian Pacific Railway, the BNSF Railway, and OmniTRAX.
 The transaction was closed on July 15, 2004.
 The lease of the rail right-of-way is for 60 years with a 30-year option to renew.
 At the renewal date, the BC government will have the option of buying back all the assets from CN.
-Conversely, as of July 15, 2009, the fifth anniversary of the contract, CN has the right to decommission any part of the line, but upon doing so the land reverts to the Crown, though the Crown can sell it back to CN for one dollar.
+Conversely, as of July 15, 2009, the fifth anniversary of the contract, CN has the right to decommission any part of the line, but upon doing so the land reverts to the Crown, though the Crown can sell it back to CN for $1.

 The one portion of the BC Rail line not included in the sale was the Port Subdivision from Roberts Bank connecting to the main CN, CPR and BNSF lines.
 Originally the operation of this line was to be sold separately.
 However, irregularities came up during the sale process including a government employee, David Basi, being accused of accepting a bribe from a lobbyist, Erik Bornmann, working on behalf of OmniTRAX, who turned Crown witness in exchange for conditional amnesty, which enabled the RCMP to charge Basi.
 Another irregularity was that CPR withdrew their bid because CN had access to secret government information, including confidential information on their own corporate operations.
 The sale of the spur line was cancelled, and the remnants of BC Rail Company continues to operate and maintain this line.